AlanCunningham/chatgpt-assistant/README.md

 ## Overview and features
 The display behaves a bit like a Google Home display, but with ChatGPT and Dall-E.
 - Hotword activation is handled offline by [porcupine](https://github.com/Picovoice/porcupine).
-Saying one of the included hotwords, such as "Porcupine", activates the display and starts listening for input.
+Saying included hotword, "Porcupine", activates the display and starts listening for input.
 - Speech is then recognised by Google text to speech.
 - The speech input is sent to the ChatGPT Assistant API.
 - The ChatGPT output is sent to the OpenAI Whisper API, to get high quality speech synthesis.
 This is then played on the display's speakers.